Jinoy-Varghese/java-quiz-app/README.md

 # java-quiz-app
-An quiz application made with java ant with database connectivity
+An quiz application made using java ant with database connectivity.